-Certain categories of employees are not protected from "unfair dismissal" under the Fair Work Act and are not eligible to lodge unfair dismissal claims.
-These categories of employees include (for example):
+Certain categories of employees are not protected from "unfair dismissal" under the Fair Work Act.
+These categories of employees include:

-- employees who are paid more than the "high income threshold" and who are not covered by award-derived conditions; - employees who have not completed the minimum employment period (which is six months for employees employed by employers with more than 15 employees and 12 months for employees of Small Business Employers with less than 15 employees); - fixed-term employees, short-term or casual employees; and employees whose employment has been terminated because of "genuine redundancy".
+- employees who are paid more than the "high income threshold" (currently A\$148,700 per annum, indexed annually) and who are not covered by a modern award or enterprise agreement; - employees who have not completed the minimum employment period (which is six months for employees employed by employers with more than 15 employees and 12 months for employees of employers with fewer than 15 employees); - fixed-term and short-term casual employees; and - employees whose employment has been terminated because of "genuine redundancy".